UK Conservatives lose 2 elections in blow to Boris Johnson

 He survived a no-confidence vote by his own party this month but was left weakened after 41% of Conservative lawmakers voted to remove him.

-Under party rules, Johnson can't face another such vote for a year, but Friday's defeats will increase pressure to change that, and there is a growing chance of another rebellion in the coming months.
+Under party rules, Johnson can't face another such vote for a year, but Friday's defeats will increase pressure to change that.

+“These are pretty dire results,” said Conservative lawmaker Geoffrey Clifton-Brown, a senior member of the committee that oversees party no-confidence votes.

+“Serious discussions will be had in the next few days and weeks and then we will all have to make difficult decisions,” he said.

+Johnson also faces a parliamentary ethics probe that could conclude he deliberately misled Parliament over “partygate” — traditionally a resigning offense.

-Conservative lawmaker Roger Gale, a long-time critic of Johnson, reiterated his calls for the prime minister to quit.
+Conservative lawmaker Roger Gale, a long-time Johnson critic, reiterated his calls for the prime minister to quit now.

 “The soul of our party is at stake,” he said.